Blog | Page 10 of 45 | Institute of Public Health Bengaluru

-You are invited to attend the seminar in person or over Zoom using the link below: https://zoom.us/j/701662546
+You are invited to attend the seminar in person or join the live seminar via Zoom using the link provided at the top of the page and write to events@iphindia.org to stay in touch.

 Speaker